emidombek/nomada-photo/docs/README.md

        - Social network icons (social-networks) are displayed as a horizontal list in the center.
 Each icon has some margin around it.
        - The social network icon elements (social-networks i) have a larger font size, centered alignment, and a specific color.
 They also transition smoothly when their color changes via hover effect.

-About Page description of Code and Content:
+About Page description of Code and Content (about.html):

 - Head: Same content as the Gallery Landing and Destination Pages.

-  - Body: Header and Footer are the same as the Gallery Landing and Destination Pages.
+  - Body: Header (different hero image) and Footer are the same as the Gallery Landing and Destination Pages.

   - Main: The section is divided into two parts: a text area and an image area.

       1. About Body Container
          - The entire section is contained within a section container element with class name "about-body-container", with a maximum width of 1200 pixels, centered horizontally on the page with margins set to 0, and aligned vertically with the center of the page using flexbox properties.
       2. About Textbox